CedricVanhaverbeke/cv/blogposts/blogging.md

 For example, notice `timeToRead` on line 20.
 This is automatically determined by our used plugin.
 There are some other useful fields you can check for yourself in the GraphQL playground I mentioned above.

 The real star of the show however is `htmlAst`.
 This will allow the generated HTML to be modified with some custom `React` components.
-However, another package is needed for this.
+But we should not get ahead of ourselves.
+We need to add another dependency to make that magic happen:

 ```sh
 # command line